EdenBelouadah/class-incremental-learning/README.md

 ## Contact
-Please help me improve the repository by reporting any issues about the codes and/or data.
+Please help me improve this repository by reporting any issues with the codes and data.